nolimitcarter/dots/README.md

 ## <p align="center">nolimitcarter's .config files (dotfiles) for Linux and OS X</p>

-This is my personal collection of configuration files and scripts.
+This is my personal collection of configuration files and scripts from over the years.
 More details below.

 ## Gallery